This page explains how to interpret the graphs that are generated by doxygen.

 The arrows have the following meaning:

-- A dark blue arrow is used to visualize a public inheritance relation between two classes.
+- A blue arrow is used to visualize a public inheritance relation between two classes.

 - A dark green arrow is used for protected inheritance.

 - A dark red arrow is used for private inheritance.

 - A purple dashed arrow is used if a class is contained or used by another class.
 The arrow is labelled with the variable(s) through which the pointed class or struct is accessible.